SubodhPareek/My-Resume/README.md

 # My-Resume
-I started building my as an Website from this moment Forward
+I started building my resume as an Website from this moment Forward